ansys/pyansys-dev-guide/doc/source/how-to/manage-protobuf-definitions.rst

 PyPI is the common package manager where API packages are released.

-Example nightly build pipeline publishing the python stub package:
+Here is an example of a nightly build pipeline publishing the Python stub package:

 .. code-block:: yml